Research within the School of Art and Design

 The Centre also encourages researchers to explore questions that have direct relevance to both our lives and those of our broader community.
 Enhancing the visibility of research and using research for recruitment and further collaboration is another key focus for ART LABS.

 Liverpool School of Art and Design's expertise focuses around these central themes:

 - 3D digital art and applications in the real world

-- The uses of art and enrichment of society
+- The uses of art and cultural enrichment

 Want to know more?